 Disorders of Thyroid Hormone Regulation

-Like any other physiological system, the thyroid hormone regulatory system can also face disruptions.
-These disorders can lead to a range of symptoms and require timely diagnosis and management.
+Just like any other bodily system, the thyroid hormone regulatory system can experience disruptions too.
+These disorders can cause a variety of symptoms and it’s important to diagnose and manage them promptly.

 This condition arises when there’s insufficient production of thyroid hormones.
 Causes can range from iodine deficiency to autoimmune disorders like Hashimoto’s thyroiditis.
 Symptoms include fatigue, weight gain, and cold intolerance.